abh1sh3k5712/sms-spam-classifier/README.md

-# 💬 SMS Spam Classifier
+# SMS Spam Classifier

-A simple machine learning project to classify SMS messages as **spam** or **not spam** using basic text analysis and natural language processing.
+A machine learning project to classify SMS messages as **spam** or **not spam** using basic text analysis and natural language processing.

 ---

-## ✅ Day 1 Progress
+## Project Overview

+This project walks through a complete ML pipeline — from raw SMS data to a trained spam detection model.
+The dataset used is the **SMS Spam Collection** from the UCI Machine Learning Repository.

+---

+## Data Exploration & Visualization

-- Loaded the dataset
+- Loaded and inspected the dataset
-- Performed initial data cleaning
-- Added basic features:
+- Cleaned the text and added basic features like:
   - Number of words
   - Number of characters
-  - Number of sentenses
+  - Number of sentences
-- Did some basic exploratory data analysis (EDA)
+- Performed visual EDA using:
+  - Histograms and bar plots
+  - WordClouds for both spam and ham messages

 ---

-## 🔄 Day 2 Progress

-- Continued EDA:
-  - Compared spam and ham messages on character count, word count, and sentence count
-  - Visualized distributions using histograms and bar plots
-  - Generated WordClouds for spam and ham messages to highlight common words
-- Performed further preprocessing:
+## Text Preprocessing

-  - Implemented a custom preprocessing function (stopword removal, punctuation removal, stemming)
+- Built a custom preprocessing function that:
+  - Removed stopwords and punctuation
+  - Converted text to lowercase
+  - Applied stemming
-  - Created a new column `transformed_text` with cleaned and processed text
+- Stored the cleaned version in a new column `transformed_text`
-- Verified text cleaning effectiveness with sample outputs

 ---

-## 🚀 Day 3 Progress
+## Feature Extraction

-- Vectorized the cleaned text using two methods:
+- Vectorized the text using:
   - **CountVectorizer**
-  - **TfidfVectorizer**
-- Trained and evaluated three Naive Bayes models with both CountVectorizer and TfidfVectorizer:
-  - **GaussianNB**
-  - **MultinomialNB**
-  - **BernoulliNB**
+  - **TF-IDF Vectorizer**
-- Compared model performances using:
-  - Accuracy, Precision, Confusion Matrix
-- Analyzed how different vectorization techniques and Naive Bayes variants affect performance

 ---

-## 📈 Day 4 Progress
+## Model Training & Evaluation

+Trained and compared the following models on vectorized data:

+- **Naive Bayes variants**:
+  - GaussianNB
+  - MultinomialNB
-- Compared **MultinomialNB** with:
+  - BernoulliNB
 - **K-Nearest Neighbors (KNN)**
 - **Logistic Regression**

-- Used **TF-IDF Vectorized** data for all models
-- Evaluated models using:
+Models were evaluated using:
-  - Accuracy and Precision.
+- Accuracy
-- Compiled a comparison table to assess performance
-- Found that **Multinomial Naive_Bayes** achieved the best overall balance across metrics.
+- Precision
+- Recall
+- F1-score

 ---

+## Insights & Results

+- **Multinomial Naive Bayes with TF-IDF** provided the best balance across metrics
+- **Logistic Regression** also performed strongly, especially in precision and F1
+- Vectorization technique significantly impacted model performance

+---

-## 🛠️ Tech Stack
+## Tech Stack

 - Python
 - Pandas